Popular services

 Sources:

-European Commission, UN Refugee Agency, the Cyprus Civil Registry and Migration Department.
+European Commission, the UN Refugee Agency, the Cyprus Civil Registry and the Migration Department.

 Link to the Temporary Protection Directive: https://eur-lex.europa.eu/legal-content/.